Making AI Chatbots:

-Personalized messages make users feel being heard and more willing to be engaged or stay engaged.
-There are two simple ways to make a chatbot message more personable:
+Personalized messages and requests make users feel more special and keeps them engaged.
+There are two simple ways to make a chatbot message or requested personalized.

 Repeat what a user says in a chatbot response.
-The example below shows that the chatbot repeats the user's word and makes the user feel being heard.
+This is another "make the user feel heard" approach.
+Here's how

 STORE MATCHED INPUTinto a custom attribute (e.g.,

-Echo a user's feelings in a chatbot response.
-The example below shows how the chatbot acknowledges the user's feelings.
+- Echo a user's feelings in a chatbot response.

 Determine Chatbot Default Response¶

-building a weather chatbot, such a response might not be proper.
+building a weather chatbot, such a response wouldn't be right at all.